harshad8782/Zidio-Job-Portal/README.md

 Authorization: Bearer <user-token>
 Content-Type: application/json
-(Use the token of the user who should receive the notification.)
+NOTE: Use the token of the user who should receive the notification.

 Body Example:
 {
   "title": "Welcome to ZIDIO Connect!",
   "message": "Your account has been successfully created.", "type": "INFO"
 }

 Expected Result:
 The notification is saved in the database.
 An email is sent to the user's email address.
 ```